nubenetes/awesome-kubernetes/docs/introduction.md

 ## Self service developer platform

 - [weave.works: What is a self-service developer platform and why does it matter?](https://www.weave.works/blog/what-is-a-self-service-developer-platform)
+- [==thenewstack.io: What We Learned from Enabling Developer Self-Service==](https://thenewstack.io/what-we-learned-from-enabling-developer-self-service/) Let’s simplify the developer experience and scale DevOps workflows without compromising the security of multi-Kubernetes environments.

 ## Disaster Recovery